777arc/PySDR/content/iq_files.rst

  # check for mistakes and write to disk
  meta.validate()
- meta.tofile('bpsk_in_noise.sigmf-meta') # extension is optional
+ meta.tofile('qpsk_in_noise.sigmf-meta') # extension is optional

 Simply replace :code:`8000000` and :code:`915000000` with the variables you used to store sample rate and center frequency respectively.

 To read in a SigMF recording into Python, use the following code.
-In this example the two SigMF files should be named :code:`bpsk_in_noise.sigmf-meta` and :code:`bpsk_in_noise.sigmf-data`.
+In this example the two SigMF files should be named :code:`qpsk_in_noise.sigmf-meta` and :code:`qpsk_in_noise.sigmf-data`.

 .. code-block:: python

  from sigmf import SigMFFile, sigmffile

  # Load a dataset
- filename = 'bpsk_in_noise'
+ filename = 'qpsk_in_noise'
  signal = sigmffile.fromfile(filename)
  samples = signal.read_samples().view(np.complex64).flatten()
  print(samples[0:10]) # lets look at the first 10 samples